Multinomial distribution

 In probability theory, the multinomial distribution is a generalization of the binomial distribution.
 For example, it models the probability of counts for each side of a k-sided die rolled n times.
 For n independent trials each of which leads to a success for exactly one of k categories, with each category having a given fixed success probability, the multinomial distribution gives the probability of any particular combination of numbers of successes for the various categories.

 When k is 2 and n is 1, the multinomial distribution is the Bernoulli distribution.
 When k is 2 and n is bigger than 1, it is the binomial distribution.
 When k is bigger than 2 and n is 1, it is the categorical distribution.
-The term "multinoulli" is sometimes used for the categorical distribution to emphasize this four-way relationship (so n determines the prefix, and k the suffix).
+The term "multinoulli" is sometimes used for the categorical distribution to emphasize this four-way relationship (so n determines the suffix, and k the prefix).

 The Bernoulli distribution models the outcome of a single Bernoulli trial.
 In other words, it models whether flipping a (possibly biased) coin one time will result in either a success (obtaining a head) or failure (obtaining a tail).
 The binomial distribution generalizes this to the number of heads from performing n independent flips (Bernoulli trials) of the same coin.
-The multinomial distribution models the outcome of n experiments, where the outcome of each trial has a categorical distribution, such as rolling a k-sided die n times.
+The multinomial distribution models the outcome of n experiments, where the outcome of each trial has a categorical distribution, such as rolling a (possibly biased) k-sided die n times.

 Let k be a fixed finite number.
 Mathematically, we have k possible mutually exclusive outcomes, with corresponding probabilities p1, ..., pk, and n independent trials.
 Since the k outcomes are mutually exclusive and one must occur we have pi ≥ 0 for i = 1, ..., k and $\sum_{i=1}^k p_i = 1$.
 Then if the random variables Xi indicate the number of times outcome number i is observed over the n trials, the vector X = (X1, ..., Xk) follows a multinomial distribution with parameters n and p, where p = (p1, ..., pk).
-While the trials are independent, their outcomes Xi are dependent because they must be summed to n.
+While the trials are independent, their outcomes Xi are dependent because they must sum to n.